babel-utils/babel-plugin-tester/README.md

 pluginTester({
   plugin: identifierReversePlugin,
+  // Defaults to false, but with this line we set the default to true across
+  // *all* tests.
   snapshot: true,
   tests: [
     {
       code: "'hello';"
-      // Snapshot should show that code has not changed.
+      // Snapshot should show that prettier has changed the single quotes to
+      // double quotes (using prettier's default configuration).
     },
     {
+      // This test will pass if and only if code has not changed.
+      code: '"hello";'
+      // To prevent false negatives (like with reckless use of `npx jest -u`),
+      // snapshots of code that does not change are forbidden.
+Snapshots
+      // succeed only when babel output !== code input.
-      snapshot: false,
+      snapshot: false;
+    },
+    {
       code: 'var hello = "hi";',
-      output: 'var olleh = "hi";'
+      output: 'var olleh = "hi";',
+      // You can't take a snapshot and also manually specify an output string.
+      // It's either one or the other.
+      snapshot: false
     },
+    // A valid test can be a test object or a simple string.
     `
       function sayHi(person) {
         return 'Hello ' + person + '!'